Prisons are the largest censors in the United States.

 Old Firehouse BOoks

-To reach Moira Marquis please email: prisonbannedbooksweek@gmail.com
+To reach Founder and Director of Prison Banned Books Week, Dr. Moira Marquis, please email: prisonbannedbooksweek@gmail.com

 To send a loved one inside books please reach out to your local prison book program.